jeffrey1183/Udacity-Notes-of-Intro-to-Programming-Nanodegree-Program/discover-your-path/41-front-end-programmer.md

 什麼是軟體測試呢？主要可以分成五個類型：
 * [Unit Testing](https://en.wikipedia.org/wiki/Software_testing#Unit_testing)
- * focus 在功能，verify the functionality of a specific section of code。
+ * 主要 focus 在功能，verify the functionality of a specific section of code。
  * These types of tests are usually written by developers as they work on code, to ensure that the specific function is working as expected.
  * Unit testing alone cannot verify the functionality of a piece of software, but rather is used to ensure that the building blocks of the software work independently from each other.
  * Unit testing aims to eliminate construction errors before code is promoted to QA